fretboardfreak/space/README.rst

 The definition of "when something new happens" is intentionally left ambiguous until there is a better idea of what the minor number changes actually mean.

-In Ditz, after v1.0, the releases will not be numbered but will have a short goal description as the title.
-Then depending on the other changes that happen by the time the release gets cut will determine whether the large or small version number will be changed.

 The version number will be monotonically increasing and the format used will be the same as interpreted by ``ls -v`` or by distutils' ``LooseVersion`` class.